DaPortlyJester/First-Dash-Service/dash-core/src/main/java/org/technojays/first/model/readme.md

 ### Team Attributes
 Attributes associated with a FIRST team
+(Thinking this should be implemented as an hstore key value combination of team system id with value of all attributes)
 #### Fields
 - id: system id for this attribute
     - integer